atreyu1968/kdp-optimizer/replit.md

 - Server-Sent Events (SSE) for real-time progress updates during long-running AI operations
 - EventSource lifecycle management with useRef and cleanup in useEffect to prevent memory leaks
 - Copy-to-clipboard functionality throughout for easy metadata export
+- PDF export functionality using jspdf library for comprehensive results documentation
+- Conditional form fields (seriesNumber only appears when seriesName is filled)
 - Responsive design with mobile breakpoint at 768px
 - Library page for viewing saved manuscripts and optimization history
 - Re-optimization workflow using existing manuscriptId to maintain history linkage